m-basha98/Palindrome/README.md

 # Considerations

-Considerations are the unique scenerios or conditions that make the general algorithm not effective or in need of adaptations.
+Considerations are the unique scenerios or conditions that make the general algorithm not effective or in need of specific adaptations.
-Thus, they are listed below and referred to later in the code documentation for each function it directly relates to.
+Thus, these considerations are listed below and referred to later on in the code documentation for each function it directly relates to.

 1. Repititive number 9's (9, 99, 999, 9999), their nearest palindrome can be found by simply adding 2 to the number to get (101, 1001, 10001).